 - Names to Run Away From Really Fast: Lord Dread

-- Nintendo Hard: The Battleship Raid and Storming the Castle sequences in the second and third Future Force Training videos toss the player into the yellow-strobe equivalent of Bullet Hell.
+- Nintendo Hard: The Battleship Raid and Storming the Castle sequences in the second and third training videos toss the player into the yellow-strobe equivalent of Bullet Hell.

 - No Fourth Wall